-2. What should an employer do if an employee shares that they plan to travel to an affected area?
+2. What should an employer do if an employee shares that they plan to travel abroad?

 Employers cannot restrict an employee’s personal travel, however, the government guidance for returning travellers above should be followed.
 An employer must ensure that returning travellers do not return to the workplace for the requisite quarantine period.

-3. How should an employer handle employees who have family members who have travelled to affected areas?
+3. How should an employer handle employees who have family members who have travelled abroad?

 Employees who have had a family member travel to affected areas should contact their local Department of Public Health upon their return.